liesnikov/extensible-elaborator/paper/main.md

 For example, implicit arguments and instance search in Agda can interact in unexpected ways [@agdausersPerformanceRegressionIssue2018].
 Sized types in Agda [@abelExtensionMartinLofType2016] also come with their own solver that often interacts poorly with the regular solver for implicit arguments.
-In Coq, Canonical Structures are notorious for producing unpredictable results yet they were not properly documented for 15 years
+In Coq, canonical structures are notorious for producing unpredictable results yet they were not properly documented for 15 years
 [@mahboubiCanonicalStructuresWorking2013].
 Lean 4 aims to allow the users to develop new surface-level features [@leonardodemouraLeanMetaprogramming2021] using elaboration monads [@mouraLeanTheoremProver2021], somewhat akin to elaborator reflection in Idris [@christiansenElaboratorReflectionExtending2016], but Lean 3 was built in a more conventional way [@demouraLeanTheoremProver2015].
 All these bespoke algorithms and their interactions put a toll on the language developer to specify and implement them and on the user to understand them.